psammarco/kubernetes/README.md

 # Kubernetes Cluster Deployment with Terraform

-This repository is a fork of [psammarco/kubernetes](https://github.com/psammarco/kubernetes).
+This repository is to track my progresso to achieve [CKA cerficication](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)

 ## Overview

 This project automates the deployment of a Kubernetes cluster using Terraform.
+It also contains manifest and documentation to support learning Kubernetes.

 ## HOW